beuss-git/wpt-results-analyzer/README.md

 - `--detail-level {summary,new,removed,changes,all}`: Set the level of detail in the output (default: summary)
 - `--max-details N`: Set the maximum number of detailed items to display (default: 3)
 - `--show-subtests`: Include subtest information in the analysis
+- `--failures-only`: Only show details for failed tests

 Example with options: